naomijub/wooridb/README.md

   - `>` means greater, so if `a > 100`, this means that the entity key `a` must greater than `100`.
   - `<` means lesser, so if `a < 100`, this means that the entity key `a` must lesser than `100`.

 - [x] Delete last entity event: This is pretty simple, it deletes the last state of an entity.
 So if you have one update on you entity it will roll back to the `INSERT` event.
 However, if you have only an `INSERT` event you state will become an empty hashmap.
-Example request: `curl -X POST -H "Content-Type: application/wql" <ip>:1438/wql/tx -d 'delete 48c7640e-9287-468a-a07c-2fb00da5eaed from my_entity_name'`
+Example request: `'delete 48c7640e-9287-468a-a07c-2fb00da5eaed from my_entity_name'`

 - [x] Evict entity: Removes all ocurrences of an entity.
-Example request `curl -X POST -H "Content-Type: application/wql" <ip>:1438/wql/tx -d 'EVICT 48c7640e-9287-468a-a07c-2fb00da5eaed from my_entity_name'`.
+Example request `'EVICT 48c7640e-9287-468a-a07c-2fb00da5eaed from my_entity_name'`.
 For now it only deletes the acess to the entity history.
 - [x] Evict entity registry: Similar to SQL `DROP TABLE <entity>`.

 ### Query Transactions by type
-> `<ip>:1438/wql/query`
+> Endpoint for `SELECT, CHECK`: `<ip>:1438/wql/query`
+>
+> Example request: `curl -X POST -H "Content-Type: application/wql" <ip>:1438/wql/query -d`

 - [x] Select entities: The basic read operation.
 Endpoint is `/wql/query`.
 To better udnerstand the next sub-items, lets say the entity `my_entity_name` has the following values:
 ```